Eastern dwarf tree frog: Description

-This is a small species of frog; females can reach a maximum size of 25–30 mm, while males may only reach 20 mm when fully grown.
-It is of variable colour (depending upon temperature and colour of surrounding environment), ranging from fawn to light green on top, and occasionally has black flecks on its back.
-A white line begins under the eye, and joins the white stomach.
-A brown line begins from the nostril, and continues across the eye, and between the green (or fawn) and white sections on the top and bottom of the body.
+The eastern dwarf tree frog is a small species of frog; females can reach a maximum size of 25–30 mm, while males may only reach 20 mm when fully grown.
+The dorsum is usually green in colour, but can range from brown to bright green, and occasionally has black flecks.
+The ventral surface is white with a granular texture.
+A distinct white line runs from under the eye to above the arm.
+A brown line begins from the nostril, continues across the eye, and can extend between the dorsal and ventral colours.
 This species' toe discs are only slightly larger than the toes, and toes are 75% webbed.
-Some individuals will have an orange posterior thigh.
-The tadpoles are bigger than the adult frogs, with a size of 30 mm.
+Some individuals will have an orange posterior thigh, and the vocal sac of males is yellow.
+The tadpoles are larger than the adult frogs reaching a total length of 48 mm.

 Taxonomy

-L. fallax was first described in 1880 by Wilhelm Peters as Hylomantis fallax.
+D. fallax was first described in 1880 by Wilhelm Peters as Hylomantis fallax.
 The Australian Faunal Directory also considers Hyla bicolor glauerti to be a synonym, with the decision for synonymy being based on Cogger.

 Ecology and behaviour

-This frog is associated with a wide variety of habitats, including coastal swamps, lagoons, dams, ditches, and garden ponds in forest, heathland, wallum country, and cleared farmland.
-It lives in reeds and similar plants both near and away from the water, and often inhabits banana trees in the northern areas of Australia, and are sometimes shipped with the bananas throughout Australia.
-They are known in Australia for becoming lost frogs by turning up in fruit shops outside of their normal range.
+The eastern dwarf tree frog lives in a wide variety of habitats, breeding in the still waters of coastal swamps, lagoons, dams, ditches, and garden ponds within forest, heathland, wallum country and human-altered farmland and suburban areas.
+It lives in reeds and similar plants both near and away from the water, and often inhabits banana, pandanus and pineapple plants.
+Due to this habitation of farmland, eastern dwarf tree frogs are often accidentally shipped throughout Australia with fruit.